osg-htc/dosar/docs/ASP2022/ASP2022_Materials.md

 We will be using OSG Connect for this set of sessions.
 Please visit [http://www.osgconnect.net](http://www.osgconnect.net) for more information.

-## Tuesday Morning - Computational Infrastructures - Session 1
+## Wednesday Morning - Computational Infrastructures - Session 1

    * Welcome and Introduction - The Landscape of Academic Research Computing
    * Lecture 1 - [Slides](https://github.com/osg-htc/dosar/blob/master/docs/ASP2022/Lecture1-ASP2018.pdf)